defgsus/nn-experiments/docs/posts/2025/2025-10-09-interest-aggregation.md

     }
 }
 ```
-The file has been rendered with [scripts/build_word_relations.py](../../../scripts/build_word_relations.py) but it requires the scraped profiles data, of course.
+The file has been rendered with [scripts/build_word_relations.py](../../../scripts/build_word_relations.py).
+You can have a look but it requires the scraped profiles data, of course.
 end]]] published in this article does not contain any direct user relations.
 Instead it is a point-cloud of interests, gathered by looking at patterns in about 116K profiles.
-Now dive into the realms of this little porn community[[[start
+Now dive into the realms of this little porn community with the *Interest Similarity Search*[[[start
 If you are worried that what you click and type will be transmitted to *'other parties'*, well..
 I did not put anything like that into the javascript ({% for file, url in html.js_map.items() %}<a href="{{url}}" target="_blank">{{file}}</a> {% endfor %}).

 That does not mean that your browser can be trusted to keep your web behaviour private.
 That's not how things are. end]]] and read the technical details below.[[[start
 Haha, sorry.
 I'm over-using those newly implemented foot notes that work without javascript (thanks to [Tyler Vigen](https://www.tylervigen.com/spurious-correlations) for bringing it to my attention).

 However, this post is not so much a numerical log with endless technical terms and abbreviations like others in this blog.
-I assumed an audience with a little less technical understanding than usual and describe things in more detail.
+I assumed a more general audience and describe things in more detail.

-In fact this article is more suited for my data blog [defgsus.github.io/blog/](https://defgsus.github.io/blog/) but i just realized that i never want to use Jekyll any more.
+In fact this article is more suited for my data blog [defgsus.github.io/blog/](https://defgsus.github.io/blog/) but i just realized that i never want to use the [Jekyll](https://github.com/jekyll/jekyll) static site renderer any more.
 I tried it back then because it was the '*github*' thing to do but today i rather develop something myself.
 Which i did right here!
 So let's go on with this article and don't think about migrating the data blog at some point in distant time...

 And yes!
 I tried to implement recursive integrated foot notes but it's a bit complicated.. end]]]

+## Interest Similarity Search

 <div>
 <noscript><hr><p>